andreparadis/uidgen/README.md

 ID generation is fast, and the nature of the id make it so that they are generated roughly in order and are thus minimizing index maintenance when used as keys.

-The snowflake generator does not use synchronized block as each generator instance is guaranteed to be used from a single thread at a time by vertx.
-This lead to highly concurrent non-blocking approach.
+The snowflake generator does not use a synchronized block as each generator instance is guaranteed to be used from a single thread at a time by vertx.
+This lead to a highly concurrent non-blocking approach.

 ### UUID v4